Raze vs Killjoy matchup in Valorant

 The Duelist (Raze) vs Sentinel (Killjoy) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Raze's Duelist abilities serve different purposes than Killjoy's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

-Raze has favorable matchups against 15 agents and unfavorable matchups against 9 agents in Valorant.
-Raze's strongest matchup is against Sage with a 71.4% win rate.
-The most challenging matchup is Cypher at 35.0% win rate.
+Raze has favorable matchups against 16 agents and unfavorable matchups against 9 agents in Valorant.
+Raze's strongest matchup is against Astra with a 88.9% win rate.
+The most challenging matchup is Veto at 42.1% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent